ferrucc-io/ferruccio/content/posts/altacucina.md

 ## Growing the team

-After two weeks I also felt a bit cocky about how things were going, so I decided to hire two more developers.
-One developer would start the iOS app, and another one would work on the frontend, completing the React implementation of our Design System and focusing on reusability of our components.
+After two weeks I also felt very confident about how things were going, so I decided to hire two more developers.
+One developer would start the iOS app, and another one would work on the frontend, completing the React implementation of our Design System and focusing solely on the reusability of our components.

 I found that a team of 4 great developers, with me bridging the gaps and filling any need that comes up to be extremely efficient.
 Adding any other developers would have had diminished returns.